Michael-Cowie/Notes/Math/units.md

 5 \frac{m}{s}
 $$

 We want the recriprical.
-Therefore, we separate the scalar and unit and both put them to the power of $ - 1 $
+Therefore, we separate the scalar and unit and both put them to the power of $- 1$

 $$
 \left( 5 \frac{m}{s}\right)^{-1} = \left(5^{-1}\right) \left(\frac{m}{s} \right)^{-1} = \frac{1}{5} \frac{s}{m}
 $$

-**Question 5** - With the density of liquid being $800\frac{kg}{m^3}$ and having $ 4m^3$, what mass do you have?
+**Question 5** - With the density of liquid being $800\frac{kg}{m^3}$ and having $4m^3$, what mass do you have?

 First understand the question carefully to understand the unit we're solving for.
 We are asked to solve for how much mass we will have.
-Therefore, we need to solve the unknown $ x $ for the mass unit $ kg $.
+Therefore, we need to solve the unknown $x$ for the mass unit $kg$.

 $$
 800\frac{kg}{m^3} \cdot 4m^3 = xkg